Rick Wakeman's Criminal Record: Music

+"Judas Iscariot" is named after the biblical figure who was a disciple and one of the original Twelve Apostles of Jesus, whose name is often used synonymously with betrayal or treason.
+The 12-minute piece features the 44-piece Ars Laeta of Lausanne choir who were recorded at the Les Planches church, and a Mander pipe organ at St. Martin's church in Vevey.
+Both are featured on Yes's "Awaken" on Going for the One.
+The closing section of the track contains the melody of the Christian hymn "There is a green hill far away".
+Wakeman claimed Andrew Lloyd Webber took a section of the piece for The Phantom of the Opera without credit.

 Release

-The album was released in November 1977, while Yes were on tour.

 In 2006, Hip-O Select Records issued 5,000 individually numbered CDs which marked the first time the album was released on CD outside Japan.
 In 2014, it was released on CD once more by Real Gone Music.

 Wakeman looked back on Criminal Record as one that did not quite come out as he wanted, except for "Judas Iscariot".
 Despite calling it a "nearly" album and questioning whether it should have been recorded with The Six Wives of Henry VIII in mind, Wakeman said there were "some excellent all round performances".
 In 2003, Wakeman recalled A&M Records "couldn't understand it" and claimed the label continued to hold some dissatisfaction towards it.

 In 1979, "Birdman of Alcatraz" was used as the theme music to the BBC television drama series My Son, My Son.
 It was subsequently released as a single with "Flacons de Neige" from Rhapsodies (1979) on the B-side.